hytopiagg/sdk/docs/server.sceneui.md

 </td><td>

 Sets the position of the SceneUI.
-Will detach from entity if attached.

 </td></tr>